roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-17 ****** byStoryTeller07© Another time she had worn a hookers outfit, to walk among them in the late evening.
+Another time she had worn a hookers outfit, to walk among them in the late evening.
 She of course declined the offers.
 Someone she vaguely recognised had her pulse racing.
 The punter didn't recognise her, as he was too busy looking down the deep cleavage.
 Of course, he didn't expect a respectable teacher to be out on the prowl.

   A few sessions at home under his instructions, had her panting for a climax.
 While tied to the bed blindfolded, a session nearly ended in disaster.
 She panicked when a key to the cuffs fell on the floor.
 She writhed and struggled, until she began to moan and groan.
 The camera was rolling, capturing her writhing naked body.